About PEERS

 In 1994, St. Vincent Hospital and Health Care Center, Inc. in Indianapolis, Indiana initiated the development of an innovative positive youth development program to create a new paradigm: Instead of teenagers being the problem, they are now part of the solution.
 PEERS prevention models help maximize the influence or peer pressure of young role models.
 St. Vincent Hospital chose this peer-facilitated approach because youth development models were proving to be one of the most effective ways to constructively guide adolescent attitudes and behavior.

-Anna, PEERS Mentor
+Anna, Former PEERS Mentor

 I believe kids should know the consequences of sex, drugs, and alcohol.
 I was influenced by the PEERS Group that visited my middle school and I envied how they carried themselves.
 As a result, I decided to become a PEERS Mentor and I really enjoyed teaching students last year.
 I feel like I actually made an impact.
 I love to make a difference in any way possible while educating younger students about abstinence.